-Also featured in Western Art Collector, Montana Issue, Portfolio magazine, Lifestyles of Montana and Art of the West Guidebook of Art.
+Also featured in Western Art Collector, Montana Issue, Portfolio Magazine, Lifestyles of Montana, True West Magazine, Wild West, Art of the West Guidebook of Art, plus many more.

 Jerry Crandall’s special love of history, fascination for artifacts and an honest dedication to research, bring reality into each of his paintings.
 His creations sparkle with clear realism, are painstakingly rendered, possess underlying technical accuracy and strive for historical authenticity.

 His art celebrates the uncommon union between historical authenticity and fine art.
 Working as an artist for over 40 years, he enjoys painting in a more traditional realistic style.
 Since 1977 his work has been in limited edition print form and recently has added the Giclée canvas editions to his work.

 Jerry was born in La Junta, Colorado, near Bent’s Fort on the Santa Fe Trail.
 Because of his expertise on the American West, he served as Historical Consultant for early segments of the television series “Centennial” and for the Charlton Heston Movie, “The Mountain Men”.
 He appeared in the movie “Tombstone” as one of the Cowboys, and has been a guest on several radio and television shows across the country.
 In addition he has served as actor and consultant for various shows that have appeared on the A&E Network, Discovery and The History Channel.
 Feature articles about Jerry and his work have appeared in numerous publications including Southwest Art, Art Voices South, Wetern Art Collector, Art of the West, True West, Cowboys & Indians, Man at Arms, Prints, Air Classics and more.